 A: All of those!
 I’m a certified English – Indonesian translator and a conference interpreter.
-I blog as a hobby because I like sharing knowledge about what I do and other things related to language and productivity.
-I also produce a podcast to channel my creativity and share my expertise to those who are interested or work in the language industry or aspire to be a linguist.
+I blog because I like sharing knowledge about what I do and other things related to freelancing and productivity.
+I also produce a podcast to share my expertise to those who are interested or work in the language industry or aspire to be a linguist.
 My blog and podcast cover everything about my experience as a linguist and productive freelancing.

 Q: Can I book your service as a translator or interpreter?

 A: Absolutely!
 Just send an email to firstname.lastname@example.org or click here for any inquiries or quotes for my language services.

 Q: What other language services do you offer?

 A: I provide editing and proofreading of Indonesian texts, transcription of English and Indonesian audio files, and localization of apps and websites.
 I occasionally receive requests to be a notetaker in meetings and voice over talent.